denoland/std/README.md

 ### Create a `todos` table

-SaaSKit defaults to a simple To-Do list app to illustrate how authenticated API routes can be created.
+Deno SaaSKit defaults to a simple To-Do list app to illustrate how authenticated API routes can be created.
 Of course, you can choose to build whatever app you'd like.

-But to get this SaaSKit template to work, we'll create a `todos` table.
+But to get this Deno SaaSKit template to work, we'll create a `todos` table.

 - Go to `Databases` > `Tables`
 - Click `New Table`